Associate of Applied Science | 75 credits, including prerequisites

 See the Radiologic Technology webpage for essential information regarding completion of application and additional requirements at www.slcc.edu/radtech.
 Completion of the prerequisites allows students to apply to the program.
 Application submission does not guarantee admission to the program.
 Students should see the Radiologic Technology academic advisor for further information.

 Pre-admission exam - A minimum score of 75% is required for consideration for admission to the program.
 However, this does not guarantee admission into the program.
-Please see the Radiologic Technology program academic advisor.
+Please see the Radiologic Technology program academic advisor with questions.

-AP courses - We will accept an AP score of 3 or higher for a prerequisite for admission into the program.
-However, this does not guarantee acceptance into the program.
-Please see the Radiologic Technology Assistant program academic advisor.
+AP Credit: AP scores of 3 or higher for a prerequisite course will be considered for admission into the program; however, this does not guarantee acceptance into the program.
+Please see the Radiologic Technology program academic advisor with questions.